ikttan/pimg-restapi/README.md

 ```
 sudo crontab -e
 ```

-Check that it is in the crontab list and restart the cron service.
+Check that it is in the crontab list.
+It should proceed without any further intervention.
 ```
 sudo crontab -l
-sudo service cron restart
 ```

 ## Python/Flask script for RestAPI